wwarthen/RomWBW/Source/Doc/UserGuide.md

 ```

 At this point you can use CP/M and CP/NET normally, but all disk
 access will be to/from the network drives.
+There is no access to
+your local disk drives in this boot mode.

 # Transferring Files